By Trevor Drake, “Insurance Professional”

 When we write the coverage for your equipment, we require a list, known as a “scheduled equipment” list, for each item that you want covered.
 We need a good description of each item with its serial number, if available, and a stated value for each item.
 In the event of a claim, we will review the scheduled equipment list to make sure that the lost / damaged items are listed on the schedule to determine their value based on the information you provided in order to settle your claim; minus the $250 deductible on your policy.
 Please be aware that if we do not have your schedule on file, there is No coverage.

-For more information in regard to all of your insurance needs, please feel free to contact me at (844) 334-7877.
+For more information regarding all of your insurance needs, please contact Brown & Brown of Pennsylvania at (844) 334-7877.